mrrahulkrr/letters-calculator-app/README.md

-In this project, let's build a **Letters Calculator** by applying the concepts we have learned till now.
+In this project, I have build a **Letters Calculator** by applying the react concepts.

 ### Refer to the image below: